 Although the 2022 World Aquatics Championships will be held in Fukuoka in May, no events on the scale of the Tokyo Olympics (or even the 2025 Osaka World Expo) are currently scheduled to take place in 2022.

 The Bottom Line

 Will Japan open borders in 2022?
-It’s not surprising—and it’s a fantastic idea.
-By 2022, the worst of the coronavirus pandemic will be over.
-The world (and travel, even in cautious countries like Japan) will be headed, more or less, “back to normal,” or at least as close to normal as we’re going to get, given the shock we’ve just been through.
+I believe the answer is “yes,” although specific details (such as the date and the criteria travelers will need to meet to enter Japan) are up in the air.
+By the end of 2022, the worst of the coronavirus pandemic will be over and that the world (and travel, even in cautious countries like Japan) will be headed, more or less, “back to normal,” or at least as close to normal as we’re going to get.
 You’ll be in good company—dozens and maybe hundreds of Japan Starts Here readers will be there—but it’s unlikely that there will be quite as many tourists as there were in 2019, at least not in the first few months of 2022.
 One last tip I’d give you?
 Hire me to create a custom Japan itinerary.
-It’ll ensure your 2022 trip to Japan is worth waiting a whole ‘nother year for!
+Or, if you’re still not comfortable traveling, consider waiting until 2023 to visit Japan.